Disclaimer: I do not own My Hero Academia or any other licensed properties that may appear in this story.

-Inko would normally not disparage anyone by calling them a cultist, but given their dark robes, the statues covered in tentacles and the fact they kidnapped her in order to fuel an eldritch ritual, made it hard for Inko to think of them as anything but cultists.
+Inko would normally not disparage anyone by calling them a cultist, but given their dark robes, the statues covered in tentacles, and the fact they kidnapped her in order to fuel an eldritch ritual, made it hard for Inko to think of them as anything but cultists.
 Plus, from the zealous way they chanted impossible syllables and how they referred to the one in the fancy robes as "all highest," Inko got a distinct impression that they would be offended if she did not call them cultists.
-Since none of them had actually talked to her she could not know for certain.
+Since none of them took the time to talk with her she could not know for certain.

 Roughly 56 seconds ago they were not unconscious.
 They were very conscious and trying to sacrifice her.
 As far as ceremonial blood sacrifices went they were doing a very fine job.
 They had nice robes, clean daggers, and never once stumbled in the pronunciation of the alien words man was not meant to know they chanted to their eldritch gods.
 Inko appreciated that she had been abducted by professional cultists this time.

 The hero was also very professional.
 He broke down the door, along with most of the front wall, with a single blow.
 With a bright, shining smile, the hero challenged the cultists with a witty one-liner.
-In the ensuing fight, the hero knocked out each cultist with a flurry of hits.
+In the ensuing fight, the hero knocked out each cultist with a flurry of punches.
 He was even considerate enough to break the ropes holding Inko down before the battle was done.
-Within seconds of arriving only that "all highest" fellow was still standing.
-He had summoned a 30-foot tall monstrosity to clash with the champion of justice.
+Within seconds of arriving only that "all highest" person was still standing.
+The cultist had summoned a 30-foot-tall monstrosity to clash with the champion of justice.

 The two were still fighting.
 As she watched the battle, Inko wondered what the cultists were trying to do with the ritual.
 They only were able to cut her once before that hero interrupted them.